askoufis/clean-code-presentation/slides.md

 </v-clicks>

 <!--
-- Another type of valid are what I call contextual comments
+- Another type of valid comment are what I call contextual comments
 - Provide context to a developer about non-obvious code choices
-- Ties back to the idea that problems have inherent complexity that is just unavoidable, some problems are complicated, and that's that
+- Ties back to the idea that problems have inherent complexity that is just unavoidable, some problems are complicated, and that's that {click}
-- You might want to explain why you chose a specific data structure
+- You might want to explain why you chose a specific data structure {click}
-- Maybe link to a formal specification that details how something works in lots of detail, and which you based your code off
+- Maybe link to a formal specification that details how something works in lots of detail, and which you based your code off {click}
 - If there's a bug in some library that you use, and you found a workaround in a github issue, I think it's good practice to leave a comment linking to that github issue
 - This makes it super easy for the next developer who touches this code to check if the bug has been resolved -->